thekevinscott/i18n-research/Readme.md

 	- de/
 	  - constants.json
-	  - groups.json
+	  - files.json
-	  - scans.json
+	  - users.json
 	- en-US/
 	  - constants.json
-	  - groups.json
+	  - files.json
-	  - scans.json
+	  - users.json

 This would be useful if we wanted to abstract out constants for each set of translations in order to share common words or phrases.

-Presumably, the backend will require access to the translation files; for instance, returning messages from the API or generating reports for download.
-Placing these files appropriately should take this into consideration.

 ## Translation formats